tomzx/blog.tomrochette.com-content/agi/my-approach-to-agi/v0.3.0/article.md

 How much compression can you assume is part of DNA?
 In other words, say we have about one kilobyte of information, how big can we expect this to decompress to given that it is likely that the compression dictionary is very close to the same for all human beings (8 billions+ instances of it) (it is defined by protein folding and physically possible molecules or polymers, assemblages, etc.)

 Mathematics seems to be the appropriate foundation for a system, as it can scale from really simple problems such as finding the value of x to complex ones with enormous tensors.

+# Sensory modalities
+Hearing/tasting/touching/seeing/smelling
+Possibly easier to start from speech recognition (lower dimension) Hearing is 3d (location of the source) + 2d (time and energy amplitude) Smell is the unique recognition of chemical particles in a certain ratio Taste is similar to smell
+Touching is a 3d signal (source) as well as a type and intensity (which may be conveyed through the volume of neurons signaling the same message)
+Vision is a 4d signal, that is, a 2d image (x, y) with light intensity/frequency, and time

+Is sensory modality the first step?
+If there are no senses/inputs, then there is nothing to do

 # Roadmap